casework/casework.github.io/releases/0.7.0/index.md

 *(These are changes to ontologies, classes or properties in the preexisting ontology that make the new release non-backward-compatible.)*

 * Updated rdf-toolkit to version 1.11.0 and Java to version 11 ([*GitHub Issue 373*](https://github.com/ucoProject/UCO/issues/373))

+While no other breaking changes were implemented in CASE directly, the adopted version of UCO did implement breaking changes.
+Please refer to the [UCO 0.9.0 release notes](https://unifiedcyberontology.org/releases/0.9.0/).

 #### General changes